Ofwakanda/Asset-Curator/README.md

 TEST

-Smart Contract: Deploy on ØG testnet; test storage, burn, merge cycles.
+Smart Contract :test storage, burn, merge cycles.

-Frontend: Build React UI with Web3.js integration.

-AI Tuning: Define fusion logic. ØG ORACLE.
+MORE UPDATES WILL BE MADE AVAILABLE AS WE BUILD.
+WE WOULD LOVE TO GE5 STARTED WITH TESTS ON OG LABS